sauramel/modded-stresser/README.md

-# Minecraft Server Stresser
+# Modular Exploit Framework

-A distributed, containerized stress testing tool for Minecraft server networks.
-This tool is designed to simulate various types of client connection loads to test server performance, plugin stability, and proxy configurations under pressure.
+A professional-grade, distributed, and containerized framework for testing Minecraft server network resilience.
+This tool has been architected for extensibility, allowing for the rapid development and deployment of new exploit modules.

 It operates on a controller/actor model.
-The `controller` provides a REST API, a WebSocket endpoint, and a web UI to manage and monitor the test.
-Multiple `actor` nodes carry out the actual stress tests by polling the controller for tasks.
+The `controller` provides a REST API, a WebSocket endpoint, and a web UI to manage and monitor operations.
+Multiple `actor` nodes carry out the actual tasks by polling the controller.

 ---